 Test: Doctor/nurse will look at affected area

 Treatment: Treatment is available to get rid of the warts, like using a cream or freezing them off.
-There is no treatment that cures genital warts, but it’s possible for your body to fight the
+There is no treatment that cures genital warts, but it’s possible for your body to fight the virus over time.

 Symptoms: Blisters, sores around the genital/anal area